hcxxstl/hcxxstl/_posts/2021-02-22-TCP-IP-connection-throughput.md

 ### Parallelism

-A simple way to inprove throughput is to open multiple TCP connection in parallel.
+A simple way to improve throughput is to open multiple TCP connection in parallel.
 The throughput of single connection is limited by the factors mentioned above.
-But with parallelsim, we can scale up the throughput.
+But with parallelism, we can scale up the throughput.

-### Physical Capatability
+### Physical Capability

-Apperantely, the physical link will ultimately limit the throughput.
-This set the upper boundof throughput.
+Apparently, the physical link will ultimately limit the throughput.
+This set the upper bound of throughput.

 <!-- TODO: categorize bottlenecks -->